 The Lightcast Open Skills Library delivers clarity by allowing everyone to speak the same language.
 Use our free open standard API to articulate your skills needs, and leave the details to us: our dedicated team of taxonomists and engineers cleans, checks, and updates each entry so that you always have the most accurate and up-to-date picture of the labor market.

 Access and plug in our skill library of over 32,000 skills.
-Each has a unique machine-readable identifier and a defined relationship to other skills in the taxonomy—guided by real-world job postings and profiles, refined by human experts.
+Each has a unique machine-readable identifier and has been identified in real-world job postings and profiles, refined by our human experts.
 All for free.

 We'll be honest: Lightcast Open Skills isn't the only library available to use.
 There are guides and tools available to build your own, and The World Economic Forum has an interactive taxonomy available as well.
-The advantage of Lightcast Open Skills is that it's based in the real-world, with understandable connections between skills, and easily accessible right away—and if you need to add something specialized to your organization, we can add it.
-Just like the taxonomy itself, submissions are open.
+The advantage of the Lightcast Open Skills Library is that it’s based in the real-world and easily accessible right away–and if you need to add something specialized to your organization, we can add it.
+Just like the library itself, submissions are open.

-With every release, between 30 and 50 entries are added to Open Skills—defined and assessed by in-house experts, with clear relationships to the other skills.
+With every release, new skills are added to the Open Skills Library–defined and assessed by in-house experts.
 Adding skills so frequently is how we stay on top of emerging trends in the labor market and stay ahead of slower releases like those from government agencies.

 Lightcast Skills is created by a team of economists and labor market analysts who have worked with real-time labor market data for over 20 years.
 Nobody knows skills better.